Shivam4681/Covid-19/README.md

 Theory: <br>
 Programming Language: Python <br>
 Libraries Used: <br>
-<p>         Pandas: For data manipulation and analysis. <br>
+           1) Pandas: For data manipulation and analysis. <br>
-            Matplotlib: For data visualization and creating plots. <br>
+           2) Matplotlib: For data visualization and creating plots. <br>
-            Seaborn: For statistical data visualization. </p>
+           3) Seaborn: For statistical data visualization.

 Data Sources: COVID-19 datasets from Kaggle.